sweetheme/JS-Envato-Verify-Purchasing/README.md

   - Replace Secret_item_Password with password for your this item that you [same typed in generator.js]
   - Replace encoding_password with password used to get the normal data of the user [same typed in generator.js]
   - Add your javascript codes after this ``// Item Js codes under this``

+### - How can i get API KEY?

+In your themeforest settings page go to Api Key section and generate new Key.

+### - How can i find Item id?

+You will find it in your item URL after name of your item.

+### - How can i secure my codes?

+You need to encrypt javascript codes in both sides after you finish all of your settings.